 To find out more about Tel Aviv, read my post “Twenty things to do in Tel Aviv.”

-Finally, find out how to make the most of a trip to Israel.
+- How to make the most of a trip to Israel

 Legal Disclaimer: This article is written in partnership with the TBEX, the Tourism Authority of Jerusalem, and the Jerusalem Development Authority as part of the #ilovejerusalem and #tbexjlm campaigns.
 All the views and opinions expressed are my own and based on my personal experience.
 The views expressed are honest and factual without any bias.